Dr Asha Rogers BA, MA (Sheffield), DPhil (Oxon)

 Research

-I am particularly interested in the interventions of the modern state, including nuancing how we think about the state as a cultural actor by centring the inner conflicts and unexpected consequences of state action.
+I research how writers interact with cultural, state, educational and publishing institutions in the modern and contemporary period.
+I am particularly interested in nuancing how we think about the state as a cultural actor by centring the inner conflicts and unexpected consequences of state action.
+I centre archival methodologies and questions of literary and social difference in my research.

 State Sponsored Literature

-My book State Sponsored Literature: Britain and Cultural Diversity after 1945 (OUP, 2020) is an in depth study of the British state’s involvement in the literary world.
+My book State Sponsored Literature: Britain and Cultural Diversity after 1945 (OUP, 2020) is the first in-depth study of the British state’s involvement in the literary world.
 Addressing over 100 primary sources from 10 major public archives, State Sponsored Literature not only shows the extent of state-literary activity in foreign policy, education, and free expression.
 It also suggests this intervention was determined by the changing publics for literature after empire.

-It won the 2021 University English Book Prize, the judges noting that ‘the subject needs an approach which can encompass its labyrinthine, complex and contradictory impulses and expressions, and receives it here’.
-You can listen to me discuss State Sponsored Literature on the New Books Network podcast.
+State Sponsored Literature won the 2021 University English Book Prize, the judges noting that ‘the subject needs an approach which can encompass its labyrinthine, complex and contradictory impulses and expressions, and receives it here’.
+You can listen to me discuss it on the New Books Network podcast.

-statesponsoredliterature.com makes publicly accessible some of the materials I used, including: databases of state literary gatekeepers, writer profiles, multimedia resources including a book launch and discussion with fellow scholars Lyndsey Stonebridge, Shantel Edwards and Michelle Kelly.
-Please feel free to contact me if you require assistance with accessing the book.
+statesponsoredliterature.com makes publicly accessible some of the materials I used, including: databases of state literary gatekeepers, writer profiles, multimedia resources including a discussion of the book.
+Please feel free to contact me if you require assistance with accessing it.

-I have ongoing interests in African literary culture, particularly the Africa-based activities and magazines of the CIA-funded Congress for Cultural Freedom in the 1960s.
-I was an advisor for the 2022 retrospective of the artist Jacob Lawrence ‘Black Orpheus: Jacob Lawrence and the Mbari Club’ at the Chrysler Museum of Modern Arts.
+I have published on the Africa-based activities and magazines of the CIA-funded Congress for Cultural Freedom in the 1960s, and was an advisor for ‘Black Orpheus: Jacob Lawrence and the Mbari Club’ at the Chrysler Museum of Modern Arts.

 Publications